hackingbeauty/react-mic/README.md

 Audio is saved as [WebM](https://en.wikipedia.org/wiki/WebM) audio file format.
 Works via the HTML5 MediaRecorder API ([currently only available in Chrome & Firefox](https://caniuse.com/#search=MediaRecorder)).

 **PLEASE NOTE**: The WebM audio format is not supported in Safari browsers (including Safari on iOS).
-You need to save an audio recording as a WAV file in order to get full cross-browser and cross-device support.
+You need to save an audio recording as an MP3 or WAV file in order to get full cross-browser and cross-device support.

-You can do that with the premium enhancement of this component called [React-Mic-Plus](https://react-mic-plus.professionalreactapp.com/sales-page23901658).
+You can do that with the premium enhancement of this component called [React-Mic-Gold](https://react-mic-gold.professionalreactapp.com/sales-page34701298).

-Companies that develop speech-recognition apps, voice-activated software, apps that require audio recording features, or language-learning products all use React-Mic-Plus.
+Companies that develop speech-recognition apps, voice-activated software, apps that require audio recording features, or language-learning products use React-Mic-Gold.

 ## Installation